 Medical and research translation (MART) building

-The construction of the Medical and Research Translation (MART) building at the Stony Brook University (SBU) medical centre campus began in November 2013.
-The building is being constructed at Long Island in New York, US.
+Construction of the Medical and Research Translation (MART) building at the Stony Brook University (SBU) medical centre campus began in November 2013.
+The building is being built in Long Island, New York.

-Upon its completion in 2018, the new building will feature a cancer research centre as well as facilities for advanced medical imaging, neurosciences and cancer care.
+Upon completion in 2018, the building will feature a cancer research centre, as well as facilities for advanced medical imaging, neurosciences and cancer care.

-The eight-storey MART building will have a total floor space of 250,000ft².
-It will include a modern 300-seat auditorium, 25 cancer biology-oriented labs, and 30-room cancer clinic.
+The eight-storey MART building will have a 250,000ft² total floor space and will include a modern 300-seat auditorium, 25 cancer biology-oriented labs, and a 30-room cancer clinic.
 It will also feature a 30-station clinical infusion centre, breakout rooms for smaller conferences, and 12 new classrooms for students.

-The new facility will house advanced biomedical imaging and biomedical informatics, including a PET/CT scanner.
-It will have space dedicated to carry out translation research with multi-disciplinary collaboration to take basic research from the lab, through clinical trials and to the marketplace for direct patient care.
+The facility will house advanced biomedical imaging and biomedical informatics, including a positron emission tomography (PET) and computerised tomography (CT) scanner.
+It will have space dedicated to carrying out translation research, with multi-disciplinary collaboration to take basic research from the lab, through clinical trials and to the marketplace for direct patient care.

-The new facility will expand healthcare services and research in the Long Island region and is expected to generate 4,200 project-related and specialised research jobs.
-It is also expected to enhance the economic growth of the Long Island region.
+The facility will expand healthcare services and research in the Long Island region and is expected to create 4,200 project-related and specialised research jobs.
+It is also expected to enhance the region’s economic growth.

-The MART facility will be situated next to a new 225,000ft² support tower known as the ‘bed tower’, which will house the 150-bed Stony Brook Children’s Hospital.
-The bed tower will have ten levels to enable scientists and physicians to work together, advancing cancer research and imaging diagnostics.
-The new tower will include a paediatric intensive care unit, adolescent unit, procedure suite, haematology or oncology unit, medical or surgical units, and modern patient and family amenities.
+The MART facility will be situated next to a new 225,000ft² support tower, known as the ‘bed tower’, which will house the 150-bed Stony Brook Children’s Hospital.
+The bed tower will have ten levels to allow scientists and physicians to work together, advancing cancer research and imaging diagnostics.
+The tower will include a paediatric intensive care unit, adolescent unit, procedure suite, haematology or oncology unit, medical or surgical units, and modern patient and family amenities.

-The design for the MART building was provided by Pelli Clarke Pelli Architects in collaboration with AECOM.
+The MART building’s design was provided by Pelli Clarke Pelli Architects in collaboration with AECOM.

-AECOM Technology Corporation was contracted to provide planning, medical engineering, design and project management services for the project in January 2013.
+In January 2013, AECOM Technology Corporation was contracted to provide planning, medical engineering, design and project management services for the project.
 The contractual scope also included providing interior fit-out, cost estimates, project cost model and risk registry services.

-EW Howell was awarded a $161m contract to provide general contraction and construction management services at the facility in January 2014.
+In January 2014, EW Howell was awarded a $161m contract to provide general contraction and construction management services at the facility.
 LiRo Group is providing construction management services for the project.
-Shen Milsom & Wilke was contracted to provide medical equipment planning, information technology, security, audiovisual and acoustical services.
+Shen Milsom and Wilke was contracted to provide medical equipment planning, information technology, security, audiovisual and acoustical services.

-The total investment for the construction of the MART building is estimated to be about $194m.
-It is the first to be constructed as part of the $423m SBU medicine expansion project that will advance research and clinical care.
+The total investment for building the MART building is estimated at around $194m.
+The building is the first to be constructed as part of the $423m SBU medicine expansion project, which is intended to advance research and clinical care.

-Dr James and Dr Marilyn Simons and the Simons Foundation gifted $150m to the SBU, of which $50m will be spent on the MART project.
-Governor Andrew Cuomo and the State University of New York (SUNY) contributed $35m for the construction of the facility as part of the NYSUNY 2020 challenge grant.
+Drs James and Marilyn Simons and the Simons Foundation gifted $150m to the SBU, of which $50m will be spent on the MART project.
+New York Governor Andrew Cuomo and the State University of New York (SUNY) contributed $35m for the facility’s construction as part of the NYSUNY 2020 challenge grant.